Preparing to be a competitive applicant

 Q: What major does UF COM look for?

 A: We don’t!
-Each year we take art majors, history majors, language majors, forestry majors, philosophy majors, poetry majors, etc. We strive to bring together high-achieving students from a wide variety of backgrounds, experiences and perspectives, so impress us!
+Each year we take art majors, engineering majors, history majors, language majors, forestry majors, philosophy majors, poetry majors, etc. We strive to bring together high-achieving students from a wide variety of backgrounds, experiences and perspectives, so impress us!

 Q: What should I do if I have a lower Science GPA from Undergrad?